milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *I turn on my feet and decide to follow the park trail, eager to discover what the park has to offer.*

-*As I head down the trail, I eventually hear the sound of rushing water from afar.
-Curious, my feet bring me closer to the source.*
+*As I walk, the trail meanders through a dense thicket, surrounding me in a fiery display of autumn colours.
+The air is cool and fresh, leaving me rejuvenated with a rich, earthly scent.
+The sound of rushing water can be hear from afar, growing louder with each step I take.*

+*After some time, I find myself at the edge of a small clearing, where a picturesque scene unfolds before me.*

 Emi: "Whoa, this place looks amazing!"

-*I encounter a stunning waterfall that cascades down a series of rocks, dividing into smaller streams at each edge.
-Below the waterfall, a crystal-clear stream ripples along the riverbank, forming small bubbles that line its edge.*
+*A breathtaking waterfall cascades down a rocky formation, dividing into many smaller streams as it descends.
+Below, a clear stream ripples, creating small bubbles that rest along its banks.
+The scene leaves me speechless, completely captivated by its ephemeral beauty.*

-Emi: "This is a surprisingly nice location!
-I didn't expect to find this here."
+Emi: "This location is surprisingly beautiful!
+I never expected to find such a gem here."

-Emi: "Maybe I should bring Izumi here.
-I can see it being a good photoshoot location."
+Emi: "This could be a great spot for a photoshoot with Izumi."

-*I continue to loiter around the stream, watching the water splash against the stream's surface as other people come and go.*
+*As I linger by the stream, the rhythmic sound of water splashing against the rocks becomes a soothing melody.*

+*I watch as people stroll by, their faces fill with awe and wonder.
+Some stop to whip out their phones and take photos, capturing the moment to cherish later.

 *Eventually, I reluctantly tear myself away, deciding that I should go back to Izumi and tell him about my new discovery.*

-*When I return, I notice the sun peeking out from behind the clouds, and the air has grown warmer since our arrival.
-After wandering around , I manage to find Izumi at a park bench, enjoying a bento box from home.*
+*Upon my return, I notice the sun peeking through the clouds, casting a bright glow over the park.
+The air has grown noticeably warmer since we arrived, adding to the pleasant atmosphere.*

+*After some searching, I spot Izumi sitting on a bench, savoring a bento box brought from home.*

 Emi: "Izumi, I'm back!"